 By using the EQUIVALENCE statement, a storage location can be given more than one name.
-Thus, variables or array elements not listed in an EQUIVALENCE statement have unique storage assignments.
+Variables or array elements not listed in an EQUIVALENCE statement have unique storage assignments.

-EQUIVALENCE $(Q_1), (Q_2), (Q_3), \ldots, (Q_n)$
+EQUIVALENCE $(Q_1), (Q_2), (Q_3), \dots, (Q_n)$

 where each Q is a list of two or more simple or subscripted variables or array names separated by commas.